-Fatema is a second year LLB Law student.
+Fatema is a third year Law student.
 She came from Tanzania to study in London and chose City as it is a university that is going places.

 City, University of London